VIPP Social determinants of health

 Approaches

-Evidence-based or evidence informed approaches to enhance the physical environment to improve safe and healthy living:
+Evidence-based or evidence-informed approaches to enhance the physical environment to improve safe and healthy living:

 1. Change misperceptions about community social norms through education.